-Clicking on this button will automatically set the "unique name" which is used for the sub-domain, for every geographic region in every level.
-It will also make use of sub-sub domains for deeper regions, for example the sub-domain for United States would be united-states. example.com, for Alabama, US it would be alabama.united-states. example.com.
+Clicking on this button will automatically set the sub-domain for every country, every state/province, and every geographic nav region.
+For countries and states/provinces, it will use the abbreviation.
+It will also make use of sub-sub domains for deeper regions, for example the sub-domain for United States would be us.example.com, for Alabama, US it would be us.al.example.com.

 If multiple locations would have the same generated subdomain, it would only automatically set the subdomain for the first duplicate, not the rest, since for the system to work the sub-domain for each location must be unique.
-This is not common since it uses sub-sub domains as mentioned above to ensure less chances of having duplicates.